 - are you an Australian citizen or permanent resident living in NSW?

-- Are you currently living and have you have lived in a rural location (as defined for the purposes of these scholarships) in NSW for more than five years, within the last ten years?
+- have you lived in a rural location (as defined for the purposes of these scholarships) in NSW for more than five years, within the last ten years?

 - are you intending to practice in a rural location as a registered nurse or midwife when you complete your studies?

-- If successful, are you willing to participate in an evaluation or telephone survey about the Nursing and Midwifery Scholarship?
+- if successful, are you willing to participate in an evaluation or telephone survey about the scholarship?